fmazzant/RestClient/README.md

 ### Parameters as query string

 In some cases we need to use arguments as query string.
-We can use the method Parameter(key, value) to resolve it, like this:
+We can use the method Parameter(key, value) to resolve it like this:

 ```c#
 var result = rest